reemrizzk/SimpleSyntaxJs/README.md

 currently available theme choices: light, dark, nord, solarized-light, solarized-dark but you can create a custom css theme and use it if you want!

-**width** : Set the width of the textarea, use this in case the textarea originally had a percentage width.
+**width** : Set the width of the textarea, use this in case the textarea has a percentage width.

 ### Example with Configuration options: